-Stella Li (Byd): 'We are continuing to grow and now focus on the premium segment also in Europe'
+Stella Li (Byd): we are continuing to grow and now focus on the premium segment also in Europe

 The vice-president of the Chinese electric and hybrid giant reiterates commitment to frontier technologies and the high-margin premium area